Rupert Murdoch's succession drama reaches its finale

 Elisabeth wasn't included in this succession planning at that time.
 "He didn't really think women could do that sort of thing," Neil told the Spectator's Americano podcast earlier this year.
 "I think over time he may have changed his mind."

-For her part, Elisabeth said in 2012 she had said "absolutely no ambition" to succeed her father.
-She had been was managing director of Sky Networks, part owned by News Corp, but left to set up her own successful TV production company, Shine, in 2000.
+For her part, Elisabeth said in 2012 she had "absolutely no ambition" to succeed her father.
+She had been managing director of Sky Networks, part owned by News Corp, but left to set up her own successful TV production company, Shine, in 2000.
 That was bought by News Corp in 2011.

 James was for many years the heir apparent.
 He held a number of senior positions in his father's empire including head of the London-based newspaper arm and chairman of satellite broadcaster BSkyB.